forcedotcom/sf-fx-schema/README.md

 * Java/OpenJDK 11 or higher
 * Maven 3.6.x or higher
 * go 1.16 or higher
-* node 14+ and the associated version of npm
+* node 16+ LTS and the associated version of npm

 ## Building Generated Libraries